 If you are experiencing financial difficulties, our Student Advisers may be able to help with useful advice and guidance.
-We would recommend that you make an appointment with one of the advisers to discuss your situation, even if you feel that it's not yet significant;

-evidence shows that seeking support at an early stage makes it more likely that a solution can be found to the problem.
+We would recommend that you make an appointment with one of the advisers to discuss your situation, even if you feel that it's not yet significant; evidence shows that seeking support at an early stage makes it more likely that a solution can be found to the problem.
 They can help you with:

-- finding out whether you are receiving the full amount of student funding that you are entitled to - details of bursaries, scholarships or government benefits that you might be entitled to - information about whether you would be eligible to apply for hardship funds - money management advice to help you learn how to use the money you do have more effectively studentadvice@uwl.ac.uk
+- finding out whether you are receiving the full amount of student funding that you are entitled to - details of bursaries, scholarships or government benefits that you might be entitled to - information about whether you would be eligible to apply for hardship funds - money management advice to help you learn how to use the money you do have more effectively

-We offer drop-ins, appointments and telephone appointment across all 3 sites (St. Mary's Road, Brentford and Fountain House in Reading).
+We offer drop-ins, appointments and telephone appointment across all 3 sites (Ealing, Brentford and Reading); book now at studenthub.uwl.ac.uk.
 For further information visit the website at uwl.ac.uk/studentadvice, or get in touch